sarettasarda/GarageRadio/README.md

 Garage Radio
 =============
-"Garage Radio" is a playstore available android Application, here the entire code.
+"Garage Radio" is a Android application avaible in the Google Playstore, here it is the entire source code.

 Uses
 =============
-Garage Radio can be used to understand how to manage a MediaPlayer Android class and how to use jsoup library:
+Garage Radio can be used to learn how to manage a MediaPlayer Android class and how to use jsoup library:
-- MediaPlayer class can be used to control playback of audio/video files and streams; in com.garageradio.app.mainpage.MainActivity there is a easy sample to understend how to use it.
+- MediaPlayer class can be used to control playback of audio/video files and streams; in com.garageradio.app.mainpage.MainActivity there is a easy example to understend how to use it.
 - jsoup is a Java library for working with real-world HTML.
-It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods; in com.garageradio.app.palimpsest.DownloadPalimpsest there is a example to parse a html table
+It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods; in com.garageradio.app.palimpsest.DownloadPalimpsest there is a example to parse a html table.

 Playstore link
 =============